The Best Trails to Hike, Bike and Run in Raleigh, N.C.

 Because Shelley Lake tends to draw a pretty good crowd (including lots of kids and dogs), it's better for runners and walkers rather than cyclists, especially at peak times.
 A couple of open spaces that are great for families to kick a soccer ball around or throw a frisbee, plus bathrooms, water fountains and a fishing pier are also onsite.

-Keep your eyes peeled for wildlife—as of spring 2018, it's reported that multiple blue heron nests and at least one bald eagle's nest are active!
+Keep your eyes peeled for wildlife—there are recent reports of multiple blue heron nests and at least one bald eagle's nest are active!

 Bailey and Sarah Williamson Preserve